jacksonwalters/viz/README.md

 # blender
-tutorials in 3d modeling software blender
+tutorials in 3d modeling software blender. visualizations using matplotlib